eliotcochrane/eliotcochrane.github.io/wip/car-prep.md

 ##### CAUTION
 **Tow Ropes:** These are very commonly used when pulling cars out of the snow or on low traction roads but there is a danger.
 The line from the attachment points *must* remain clear because when the line is taut there is no mercy from the rope.
 Anything in the way will be moved or pinned.

 **Jumper Cables:** Incorrect usage can pose several dangers including electrical shocks, vehicle damage, and even the risk of fire or explosion if not connected correctly.
 It's crucial to follow safety guidelines when jump-starting a vehicle.
 Check if your cables come with a guide to the proper usage.
 If not, check your owners manual.
 Hybrids also have a different procedure depending on the car's battery layout.
 When in doubt, refer to the car owner's manual.

 ### Summary

+A well-prepared vehicle is the key to a successful and safe road trip to ski resorts and back-country access points.
+By following some preseason tips to get ready for the weather, your ski season can steer clear of disaster and be the best it can be.
+So get your car prepared and be ready for when the snow starts to fly!

+Stay safe and have a safe journey!